mdsaid-chf/mdsaid-chf/README.md

 - 👋 Hi, I’m @mdsaid-chf
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning python

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...